SparkPost Alternative

 Omnivery operates exclusively on its own physical infrastructure.
 No AWS, Azure, or Google Cloud.
 Unlike Bird, which manages email as one channel within a large CPaaS platform, Omnivery is entirely focused on transactional email.
 The infrastructure was built from the ground up for one purpose: delivering email with maximum security, privacy, and reliability.

-Omnivery's parent company is headquartered in the EU — Czech Republic — which means EU law governs its operations from the ground up.
+Omnivery's parent company is headquartered in the EU - Czech Republic - which means EU law governs its operations from the ground up.
 Bird (formerly MessageBird) is incorporated in the Netherlands, so the jurisdiction comparison here is less about US vs EU and more about the depth of GDPR commitment in the company's founding architecture.
 SparkPost was originally a US company; the acquisition by MessageBird brought a Dutch parent, but the underlying infrastructure, systems, and data processing architecture were built for a US market.
 GDPR compliance was layered on afterwards.
-Omnivery was built from the ground up in the EU, by a team with nearly two decades of experience operating under EU privacy law, for customers who treat GDPR compliance as a baseline requirement — not a product feature.
+Omnivery was built from the ground up in the EU, by a team with two decades of experience operating under EU privacy law, for customers who treat GDPR compliance as a baseline requirement - not a product feature.
 The difference is one of origin, not configuration.
-Omnivery never stores the content of email messages.
-Only delivery metadata is retained, for a maximum of 30 days.
-A strict privacy mode is available to fully anonymize message metadata.
-This is the default architecture, not a configurable option.
-For EU senders or organisations processing personal data in email, this eliminates a category of compliance exposure that a US-origin platform cannot resolve through privacy settings.
+Omnivery never stores the content of email messages, and only delivery metadata is retained, for a maximum of 30 days.
+That is the default architecture rather than a configurable option.
+Strict privacy mode goes further and can be set per sending domain, in which case no personal information is stored at all.
+For EU senders or organizations processing personal data in email, this eliminates a category of compliance exposure that a US-origin platform cannot resolve through privacy settings.

-Omnivery's Bot Detection API identifies non-human interactions (NHI) — Apple MPP automated opens, security scanner clicks (Proofpoint, Mimecast, Barracuda), inbox tracking tools, and botnet activity — using 20+ proprietary datasets developed over 8+ years.
+Omnivery's Bot Detection API identifies non-human interactions (NHI) - Apple MPP automated opens, security scanner clicks (Proofpoint, Mimecast, Barracuda), inbox tracking tools, and botnet activity - using 20+ proprietary datasets developed over 8+ years.
 SparkPost built its reputation partly on data quality.
 Omnivery extends that by eliminating the bot noise that corrupts the underlying signals at the source.
-For Omnivery customers using Omnivery's open and click tracking, bot detection is included automatically — no separate integration, no additional cost.
+For Omnivery customers using Omnivery's open and click tracking, bot detection is included automatically - no separate integration, no additional cost.
 Clean engagement data is the default.
-For senders using third-party tracking infrastructure, the Bot Detection API can process that data too — provided the raw tracking events meet the API's technical requirements and the implementation passes Omnivery's vetting process.
+For senders using third-party tracking infrastructure, the Bot Detection API can process that data too - provided the raw tracking events meet the API's technical requirements and the implementation passes Omnivery's vetting process.
 Access requires qualification.
 This is where platform data portability becomes a meaningful concern.
-Some ESPs obfuscate or restrict raw engagement event data as a deliberate lock-in mechanism — preventing customers from taking that data to external tools.
+Some ESPs obfuscate or restrict raw engagement event data as a deliberate lock-in mechanism - preventing customers from taking that data to external tools.
 If your provider does not give you access to raw tracking events, bot detection from any external source becomes impossible regardless of your intent.
 Omnivery gives customers full access to their own data.
-Platforms that don't are making a choice on your behalf about what you are allowed to do with it.
-Beehiiv uses it to prevent $2M+ per month in fraudulent ad network claims.
-No other major transactional email provider offers this capability.
+Platforms that don't are making a choice on your behalf about what you are allowed to do with it. beehiiv uses it to save $14.4M in fraudulent ad spend over six months.

 Omnivery monitors outbound email for phishing indicators in real time and stops unauthorised links from being sent, alerting your security team immediately.
 Email journaling - a native feature - sends a copy of all transactional messages to your compliance archive.
 These are platform defaults, not paid add-ons.

 Omnivery does one thing: transactional email, done to the highest standard.
-There is no omnichannel dashboard, no SMS, no WhatsApp.
-The platform complexity you sign up for is exactly the complexity your email infrastructure requires — no more.
+There is no omnichannel dashboard, no WhatsApp and no voice channel; SMS exists only as an optional add-on.
+The platform complexity you take on is the complexity your email infrastructure actually requires.
 For engineering teams that were drawn to SparkPost's developer-first focus, Omnivery maintains that philosophy without the CPaaS overhead that Bird introduced.

 Not every system that sends email is built around a modern API.
-Utilities, financial institutions, healthcare organisations, and public sector bodies operate email-generating infrastructure that was designed years or decades ago — billing platforms, reporting systems, customer notification engines.
+Utilities, financial institutions, healthcare organizations, and public sector bodies operate email-generating infrastructure that was designed years or decades ago - billing platforms, reporting systems, customer notification engines.
 These systems are reliable and proven.
 Rebuilding them to use REST APIs is a project that may take years, require significant budget, and introduce risk into critical infrastructure.
 Omnivery's SMTP relay removes that barrier.
-Any system capable of sending via SMTP — regardless of age, stack, or architecture — can route through Omnivery and immediately inherit the platform's full compliance, security, and deliverability infrastructure.
+Any system capable of sending via SMTP - regardless of age, stack, or architecture - can route through Omnivery and immediately inherit the platform's full compliance, security, and deliverability infrastructure.
 No code changes.
 No API integration.
 No disruption to existing systems.
 The legacy system continues to operate as it always has; Omnivery manages everything from the relay outward.
-Multiple utility companies use Omnivery for exactly this reason.
+E.ON and Centropol Energy send through Omnivery for exactly this reason.

 Switch from SparkPost/Bird Email to Omnivery in under an hour - no code changes required.